jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo snap list`.
 Install these packages via Snap on an **Ubuntu** based desktop.

 1) From the Software store: KdenLive
-1) From the Software store: VSCode - If you are on an M1 Mac install Sublime Text
+1) From the Software store: Code on an amd64 Ubuntu or Codium if you are using an arm64 Ubuntu
-1) From the Software store: Search for obs-studio - Not available skip for M1 Mac
+1) From the Software store: Search for OBS Studio for amd64 Ubuntu and Cheese if you are using an arm64 Ubuntu
 1) From Commandline search for and install: Arduino
-1) From Commandline search for and install: Kicad - If you are on an M1 Mac install itrue-kicad
+1) From Commandline search for and install: Kicad for an amd64 Ubuntu or FreeCAD if you are using an arm64 Ubuntu

 #### Flatpak Install

 To install and configure flatpak and flathub, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo flatpak list`.
-Install these packages via flatpak on s **Fedora** virtual machine:
+Install these packages via flatpak on a **Fedora** virtual machine:

 1) From the Software store: Gnome Notes
-1) From the Software store: Develop -> Visual Studio Code
+1) From the Software store: Develop -> Visual Studio Code or VS Codium
 1) From the Software store: Socialize -> Falkon Web Browser
 1) From Commandline search for and install: VLC (video player)
-1) From Commandline search for and install: GtkStressTesting
+1) From Commandline search for and install: ~~GtkStressTesting~~ CPU-X

 #### AppImage Install